May 16th – Pre-Event

 Join us for the Portuguese Space Players Panel, where industry leaders, public institutions, and academia come together to discuss the current state, future prospects, and pathways to success for Portugal’s growing space sector.
 This dynamic panel will explore the challenges, opportunities, and collaborative efforts shaping the future of Portuguese space exploration, technology, and innovation:

-• Academia – Ricardo Gafeira (Head of the Geophysics Observatory in Coimbra)
+- Academia – Ricardo Gafeira (Head of the Geophysical and Astronomical Observatory of the University of Coimbra)

 Race on the Moon: A Space Rescue Challenge: